A Victoria's Secret Model Is Also A Programmer: That Shouldn't Be Newsworthy

 Advertisement

-She sees her knowledge of the modeling and entertainment industries as a major asset to her work as a programmer:
+She sees her knowledge of the modelling and entertainment industries as a major asset to her work as a programmer:

 "When you're a programmer, technology is nothing unless you have other interests to apply that to," Scott told Refinery29.
 "Any other interests that I have come in handy when I'm doing work for various companies, because technology is a part of people's real lives.
 It's not isolated."